 Bardsey Island Boat Trips

-Colin Evans of Bardsey Island Boat Trips comes from a family of lobster fishermen who have lived on the Llŷn Peninsula for generations.
-He runs crossings and day-trips to Bardsey from the appealing village of Aberdaron.
-When the weather’s good, you can cruise Bardsey Sound, watching seabirds, seals and dolphins, while hearing about the region’s maritime history.
+Colin Evans of Bardsey Island Boat Trips comes from a family of lobster fishermen who has lived on the Llŷn Peninsula for generations.
+He runs crossings and day trips to Bardsey from the appealing village of Aberdaron.
+When the weather’s good you can cruise Bardsey Sound, watching seabirds, seals and dolphins, while hearing about the region’s maritime history.